More with Less -- Bethel Allocation and Precision-Preserving Sample Size Reduction via Hierarchical Bayes Modelling: Stage 2 --- Hierarchical Bayes Sample Reduction

 \subsection{Prior Calibration}

-The inverse-$\chi^2$ prior $\sigma^2_v \sim \mathrm{Inv}\text{-}\chi^2(\nu, s^2)$ controls the degree of shrinkage toward the covariate-predicted mean.
-The degrees-of-freedom parameter $\nu$ governs the tightness of the prior, and the scale parameter $s^2$ locates it on the appropriate variance scale.
-A prior that is too concentrated causes over-shrinkage, biasing domain estimates toward the grand mean and degrading credible-interval coverage; a prior that is too diffuse discards the precision gain from borrowing strength across domains.

-The hyperparameters $(\nu, s^2)$ are selected via a two-dimensional grid search, evaluating candidate pairs over $\nu \in \{2, 3, 5, 10, 20\}$ and a range of $s^2$ values on the appropriate scale (logit scale for binary variables; natural scale for the continuous variable).
-For each candidate pair, at least three independent MCMC chains of $\geq 2{,}000$ iterations are run at the minimax recommended sample fraction (Section~\ref{subsec:reduction}), and the following four quality criteria are recorded: \begin{enumerate}[label=(\roman*), leftmargin=2em] \item \textbf{CI coverage:} number of estimation areas (domains plus national) for which the 95\% credible interval contains the true value. \item \textbf{National relative bias:} $(\hat{\theta}^{\mathrm{HB}}_{\mathrm{nat}} - \theta^{\mathrm{true}}_{\mathrm{nat}}) / \theta^{\mathrm{true}}_{\mathrm{nat}}$. \item \textbf{Domain MARE:} mean absolute relative error across all domains. \item \textbf{Domain max ARE:} worst-case absolute relative error among all domains. \end{enumerate} The selected pair achieves CI coverage at or above the nominal level while minimising domain MARE, thereby balancing calibration against accuracy.
+The hyperparameters $(\nu, s^2)$ are selected via a two-dimensional grid search over $\nu \in \{2, 3, 5, 10, 20\}$ and a range of $s^2$ values.
+For each candidate pair, four quality criteria are recorded: (i)~CI coverage; (ii)~national relative bias; (iii)~domain MARE; (iv)~domain max ARE.
+The selected pair achieves CI coverage at or above the nominal level while minimising domain MARE.

-The key point is that this grid search does \emph{not} require knowledge of the true value of $\sigma^2_v$.
-The prior is chosen entirely on the basis of the model's performance on criteria (i)--(iv), evaluated against the known population truth in the simulation context.
-This is feasible here because the population was constructed synthetically and truth is available at all levels.

-In practice, NSOs do not have access to population truth.
-However, a fully operational surrogate is available: the direct domain estimates from the most recent previous survey cycle serve as the proxy for the true domain values in criteria (i)--(iv).
-The grid search is then conducted against these proxies, and the $(\nu, s^2)$ pair that achieves nominal coverage while minimising domain MARE is selected.
-This approach requires nothing beyond what NSOs routinely produce from their existing survey programme, and it represents the best available strategy for prior calibration in the absence of population truth.